manticoresoftware/manticoresearch/manual/english/Searching/Autocomplete.md

 - Suggestions in search engines
 - Text fields in apps

 Manticore offers an advanced autocomplete feature that gives suggestions while you type, similar to those in well-known search engines.
-This helps speed up searches and lets users find what they need faster.
+This helps speed up searches and lets users find what they need faster...

 In addition to basic autocomplete functionality, Manticore includes advanced features to enhance the user experience: